"Now appearing on TV Tropes, it's Adam Sessler and Mooooooooooorgan Webb!"

 Splinter Cell: Co-op Theater.
 "When America needs a hero...when freedom stands alone...when justice needs to be upheld, there's only one place to turn.
 Through the cover of night, America's top agents will defend our liberty from those who wish us harm.
 Let us join Special Agent Bob and Secret Agent Steve: two of the finest official unofficial Splinter Cells."

 And within Splinter Cell: Co-op Theater is its own show within a show (within a show), Grabnar The Wanderer.

-Troll/Flame Bait: Certainly, they do seem to get caught up in the flame wars they so heartily make fun of sometimes.
-At some points, it seems they forget that they are at least ideally supposed to avoid bias in their reviews, which tends to fuel the problems with the Unpleasable Fanbase even more.
-Yes, a lot of fans are unreasonable, but it doesn't help when you give them an excuse.
+Troll/Flame Bait: Certainly, they did seem to got caught up in the flame wars they so heartily made fun of sometimes.
+At some points, it seemed they forgot that they were at least ideally supposed to avoid bias in their reviews, which tended to fuel the problems with the Unpleasable Fanbase even more.
+Yes, a lot of fans were unreasonable, but it didn't help when they gave them an excuse.

 Video Game Movies Suck: Addressed in-universe.
 They've talked about this topic several times.
 They once had a segment called "I Have a Dreamcast" in which they describe how they would ideally like films based on games to be but then describe the ways the ways they will inevitably end up sucking.